Michaelliv/feedburner_summarizer/README.rst

 Features
 --------

-* Reads any feedburner RSS feed
+* Reads and summarizers any feedburner RSS feed
 * Persistent to disk - saves our precious internet bandwidth
 * Has tests